-- Place academic achievement as the highest priority. - Show respect for teammates, opponents, officials, and coaches. - Not be involved in any form of hazing. - Respect the integrity and judgment of game officials.Adhere to the established rules and standards of the game to be played. - Exhibit fair play, sportsmanship, and proper conduct on and off the playing field. - Maintain a high level of safety awareness.
-Respect all equipment and use it safely and appropriately. - Refrain from the use of profanity, vulgarity, and other offensive language (racist/religious) and gestures. - Refrain from the use of or distribution of alcohol, tobacco, illegal and nonprescriptive/prescribed drugs, anabolic steroids or any illegal substance especially if it is used to increase physical development or performance. - Know and follow all ASAA, LSAA and school athletic rules and regulations as they pertain to eligibility and sports participation. - Win with character, lose with dignity.
+- Place academic achievement as the highest priority. - Show respect for teammates, opponents, officials, and coaches. - Not be involved in any form of hazing. - Respect the integrity and judgment of game officials.
+Adhere to the established rules and standards of the game to be played. - Exhibit fair play, sportsmanship, and proper conduct on and off the playing field. - Maintain a high level of safety awareness.
+Respect all equipment and use it safely and appropriately. - Refrain from the use of profanity, vulgarity, and other offensive language (racist/religious) and gestures. - Refrain from the use of or distribution of alcohol, tobacco, illegal and nonprescriptive/prescribed drugs, anabolic steroids or any illegal substance especially if it is used to increase physical development or performance. - Know and follow all ASAA, LSAA and school athletic rules and regulations as they pertain to eligibility and sports participation. - Compete with Character at all times, win or lose.